OuroborosSoftwareFoundation/BedivereKnx/README_en.md

 - <sup>1</sup> From column `AreaCode` of sheet `Areas`.
 - <sup>2</sup> From column `InterfaceCode` of sheet `Interfaces`, left blank for default broadcast routing interface.
-- <sup>3</sup> *KnxGroupType* A is an enumeration type defined by BedivereKnx, representing the KNX object type (Switch/Dimming/Scene/...).
+- <sup>3</sup> *KnxObjectType* A is an enumeration type defined by BedivereKnx, representing the KNX object type (Switch/Dimming/Scene/...).
 - <sup>4</sup> KNX DataPointType sequence, from `Knx.Falcon.ApplicationData.DatapointTypes.DptFactory.AllDatapointTypes`.

 ### Scenes